Catton Hall

 The Hall is now available for private functions and horse trials.
 Since 2005, Catton Hall grounds have been home to Bloodstock Open Air heavy metal festival.
 From 2014 Bearded Theory Festival, also have made Catton Park their home.
 Catton Hall has also hosted the Festival of Fireworks since 2007, it is held on the first Saturday in September.
 The UK's largest purchasing consortium, Independent Buyers Ltd has been headquartered at Catton Hall since 2005.
 Catton Park is also home to the Derbyshire Sausage & Cider Festival and country show.
-Owned by James Dean Events Group who have run events on the Park for the last decade.